NCH-Motion-Laboratory/configdot/README.md

 ## Getting sections and items from a config

 `ConfigContainer` instances support the iteration protocol.
 You can get the items from a container as follows.
-They may be `ConfigItems` or further containers (subsections).
+They may be `ConfigItems` or further `ConfigContainers` (in case of subsections).

     for item_name, item in config:
         print(item_name)

-The sections are also `ConfigContainer` instances, so they can be iterated over in similar fashion.

-    for item_name, item in section:
-        print(item_name)

 ## Getting comments

-You can get INI file comments for a section as follows:
+You can get the INI file comments for a section as follows:

     config.food._comment